-What hope is there for the seemingly hopeless state of depression?
-There is much hope--but only by the transforming hope and healing that can be found in Christ!
+Is there hope for the seemingly hopeless state of depression?
+Yes, but only by the transforming and healing hope that can be found in Christ.

-In Matthew 5, Jesus talks about the "poor in spirit" being in a unique position.
-When we are emptied of our spirit, or completely depleted and poor in spirit, we have the unique and divine opportunity for the wealth of Christ’s Spirit to encompass our hearts.
+In Matthew 5, Jesus talks about the "poor in spirit" being in a privileged position.
+When we are emptied of our spirit, or completely depleted and poor in spirit, we have the unique opportunity for the wealth of Christ’s Spirit to encompass our hearts.
 Matthew 5:3 says, "Blessed are the poor in spirit."

 However, poverty of spirit does not automatically mean Christ’s filling in this manner.
 In our poverty, we must beg Him to do for us what we cannot do for ourselves.
-"Poverty" in the original language, means just that -- to be so poor that one must beg in order to find relief or help -- because it is beyond ones own ability.
+"Poverty" in the original language, means just that--to be so poor that one must beg in order to find relief or help, help that is beyond ones own ability.
 What great hope for a woman who is experiencing depression and feels at complete loss.